Squat lobster: Feeding

+Breeding

+Squat lobsters, in particular Cervimunida johni and Pleuroncodes monodon, are known to mate during the intermolt period.
+Squat lobster mating was shown to be unrelated to the female molt period, unlike many other crustacean species; instead, mating occurs when most females are found to be ovigerous and there is no or only minor molting activity, i.e the intermolt period.
+These species of squat lobster also displayed very short interbrood intervals, or time between mating, generally not longer than a few days.

 Fisheries

 Flesh from these animals is often commercially sold in restaurants as "langostino" or sometimes dishonestly called "lobster" when incorporated in seafood dishes.
 As well as being used for human consumption, there is demand for squat lobster meat to be used as feed in fish farms and shrimp or prawn farms.
 This is in part because they contain astaxanthin, a pigment that helps to colour the meat of farmed salmon and trout.

 Despite their worldwide distribution and great abundance, there are few functioning fisheries for squat lobsters.
-Experimental fisheries have occurred in several countries, including Argentina, Mexico, and New Zealand, but commercial exploitation is currently restricted to Latin America, and chiefly to Chile.
+Experimental fisheries have occurred in several countries, including Argentina, Mexico, and New Zealand, but commercial exploitation is restricted to Latin America, and chiefly to Chile.
 The main target species are Pleuroncodes monodon, P. planipes, and Cervimunida johni.

 In Central America, the primary species of squat lobster targeted by fisheries is a species of Pleuroncodes.
 There is a great deal of confusion over both scientific names and common names, and the exact species is often unknown.
 In El Salvador, for instance, the commercial catch is generally referred to as "P. planipes", but is in fact P. monodon.
-Commercial fishing for squat lobsters in El Salvador began in the early 1980s; production increased markedly in the 2001 season, and has continued to grow, now making up 98% of the demersal resources landed in El Salvador, with annual catches peaking at 13,708 t in 2005.
+Commercial fishing for squat lobsters in El Salvador began in the early 1980s; production increased markedly in the 2001 season, and has continued to grow, now [when?] making up 98% of the demersal resources landed in El Salvador, with annual catches peaking at 13,708 t in 2005.
 In Costa Rica, aggregations of squat lobsters are avoided, as the fishermen fear the squat lobsters will clog their nets.
 In Nicaragua, squat lobsters are heavily exploited, especially following a large increase in fishing effort in the 2007 season.
 In Panama, production reached 492 t in 2008.
 Chilean squat lobster fisheries initially targeted Cervimunida johni, beginning in 1953.
 By the mid-1960s, effort had largely switched to P. monodon.
 In an effort to conserve stocks, the Chilean government instituted quotas for squat lobsters, and the fishery is closely monitored.
 In New Zealand, Munida gregaria has been considered as a potential fisheries resource, particularly to feed farmed Chinook salmon (Oncorhynchus tshawytscha).

 Classification

-In early classifications, squat lobsters were placed together in the superfamily Galatheoidea alongside the porcelain crabs of the family Porcellanidae.
-In the early 21st century, however, the assumption that the various families of squat lobster were closely related began to be questioned.
-Although superficially similar, there were few morphological characteristics that united the squat lobsters to the exclusion of other families in the Anomura.
-With extensive DNA sequence data, it is now accepted that squat lobsters do not make up a single, monophyletic group.
-Rather, the Chirostylidae and Kiwaidae are only relatively distantly related to the other squat lobsters, and are closer to hermit crabs and king crabs (Paguroidea), the mole crabs in the superfamily Hippoidea, and the small families Lomisidae and Aeglidae.
-Squat lobsters are therefore divided among two superfamilies: